camileen/ELP_JavaScript_Shell-project/README.md

 ## Mentions:
 This project was conducted as an exercise whose specifications can be found [here](https://github.com/sfrenot/javascript/blob/master/ProjectDesc.md).
-Special mention to [INSA Lyon](https://www.insa-lyon.fr) engineering school and its (fabulous) departmnt of Telecommunications.
+Special mention to [INSA Lyon](https://www.insa-lyon.fr) engineering school and its (fabulous) department of Telecommunications.